rahulsrma26/code_faster/README.md

 main.cpp created
 ```

-Now we will try to run it with out sample generated code.
+Now we will try to run it with our sample generated code.

 ```sh
 > crun CF1-A\main.cpp